mmb/meme_captain_web/doc/api/create_source_image.md

 - name - the name of the source image (optional)
 - private - true if the source image is private (optional)

+The size limit for source images is 10MB.

 ## Polling

 If the request is accepted you will receive an HTTP 202 Accepted response.